HomeDing/WebFiles/README.md

 * Option to start a development server using `npm start`

 ## Building the portal project

-* There is a device simulator integrated that allows to use mock files and some mock service implementations that helps developing and testing without the need for flashing physical devices.
+There is a device simulator integrated that allows to use mock files and some mock service implementations that helps developing and testing without the need for flashing physical devices.

-*
-* that identifies all HomeDing devices in the local network and offers an easy navigation to the device specific pages.
+The portal server identifies all HomeDing devices by using mDNS and offers an easy navigation to the device specific pages.

-*
-*  is developed using TypeScript and SCSS compilation and packaging.
+It is developed using TypeScript and SCSS compilation and packaging.
-* A

 This project relies on the nodejs runtime and several libraries.
 See installation.